HasteModding/InGameStats/README.md

 # Description

-Display your current stats in-game, while you run, without pausing your run!
+**Display your current stats in-game, while you run, without pausing your run**!
 Move around the UI.
 Opt-out statistics you don't care about.
 **Fully customizable in Settings InGameStats tab**.